-Students will work in hospitals in Kampala, Uganda.
+Students will work in hospitals outside Kampala, Uganda.
 Our hospital partners vary in size and in capacity to repair and maintain medical equipment.
-The smallest is a clinic, while Mulago National Referral & Teaching Hospital is the largest hospital in Uganda.
 Some of our partner hospitals, even those with a technical staff, cannot keep enough medical equipment in working order to perform basic medical procedures.
 Recent students in the Duke-EWH Summer Institute programs were able to put over 654 pieces, about $1.3 million worth, of medical equipment back into service in 23 hospitals.
 They made a huge contribution, but the need in these hospitals is still great.

-Language: English is the lingua-franca in Uganda, although Luganda is the most widely spoken language.
-There is no language requirement and students do not study a language during the program.
-There will be a very short introduction to some basic Lugandan phrases.
+Language Requirements: English is the lingua franca in Uganda although Luganda is the most widely spoken language around Kampala.
+There is no language requirement, but there will be an introduction to Luganda language.

-Coursework: Applicants must have at least two semesters of physics and two semesters of calculus by May 2017.
+Course requirements: Applicants must have at least two semesters of physics and two semesters of calculus by May 2019.
 AP credit can be used for one physics and one calculus only.